mattrips/scratchPad/Protocol Conformance.md

 &#9724;   Engineering protocol conformance requires careful attention to detail.
 It would not be unusual for a small change, far from the point of declaration, to significantly alter a protocol conformance.

+A possibly available implementation may be declared in any of the following, with the subject type and subject protocol being the type-protocol conformance with respect to which a :
+1. the declaration or an extension of the subject type,

+2. the declaration or an extension of a superclass of the subject type.  [check this]

+3. an extension of another protocol lower in the subject protocol’s chain of protocol inheritance to which lower protocol the subject type also conforms,

+4. an extension of the subject protocol, or

+5. an extension of another protocol higher in the subject protocol’s chain of protocol inheritance.

 ### Interaction with Class Inheritance

 Where a class conforms to a protocol, the nature of class inheritance impacts the availability of implementations for purposes of protocol conformance.
 For instance, a superclass may expose functionality that incidentally has the same signature as a protocol requirement.
 Conversely, if a class is declared to conform to a protocol, the implementations in a subclass of the class are not available to satisfy the protocol requirements.